What is Breast Cancer?

 When cancer grows in breast tissue and spreads outside the breast, cancer cells are often found in the lymph nodes under the arm.
 If the cancer has reached these nodes, it means that cancer cells may have spread, or metastasized, to other parts of the body.

 When cancer spreads from its original location in the breast to another part of the body such as the brain, it is called metastatic breast cancer, not brain cancer.
 Doctors sometimes call this "distant" disease.

 Breast Cancer is Not Contagious

 Breast cancer is not contagious.
 A woman cannot "catch" breast cancer from other women who have the disease.
 Also, breast cancer is not caused by an injury to the breast.
 Most women who develop breast cancer do not have any known risk factors or a history of the disease in their families.

 Treating and Surviving Breast Cancer

 Today, more women are surviving breast cancer than ever before.
-Over two million women are breast cancer survivors.
+Nearly three million women are breast cancer survivors.

 Every day researchers are working to find new and better ways to detect and treat cancer.
 Many studies of new approaches for women with breast cancer are under way.
 With early detection, and prompt and appropriate treatment, the outlook for women with breast cancer can be positive.